-- A. First Offense: Official suspends game on the first dead ball situation and requests appropriate coach or site management to resolve the situation.
-Once the coach or site management has been made aware of the situation, play shall resume. - B. Second Offense: Official suspends game on the first dead ball situation and requests the appropriate coach or site management to remove the offending spectator (s) from the venue.
-Play shall resume upon removal of offending spectator. - C. Third Offense: The team of the offending spectator(s) shall forfeit the game.
+A. First Offense: Official suspends game on the first dead ball situation and requests appropriate coach or site management to resolve the situation.
+Once the coach or site management has been made aware of the situation, play shall resume.

+B. Second Offense: Official suspends game on the first dead ball situation and requests the appropriate coach or site management to remove the offending spectator (s) from the venue.
+Play shall resume upon removal of offending spectator.